t0pd4wn/loco.sh/README.md

       - [font url] # an url to a font file
 ```

-2. profile asset: files can be provided to install fonts on the system.
+2. profile assets: files can be provided to install fonts on the system.

 ```bash
 .